Ferroin/Roll35/README.md

   actually _really_ complicated because of the limitations on how different materials can be used for specific items.
 I would like to support it, but it's likely to take a long time.
+* No support for rolling associated skills on headband items that boost INT.
+This is intentionally left to the GM to determine, as in many cases which skills are picked are not truly random.

 ## Data Sets